Ibuprofen is a common OTC medication. You may be taking it for the odd pain or headache. It’s OTC right, no harm there.

 Well let’s take a bit of a deeper dive into the question: Can Ibuprofen raise your blood pressure?

 Ibuprofen belongs to class of medications called NSAIDS.NSAIDS stands for non- steroidal anti- inflammatory drugs.
 Ibuprofen is found OTC.
-When you use Ibuprofen at higher strengths it is prescribed by your health care provider.
+When you use Ibuprofen at higher strengths it is prescribed by your healthcare provider.

 What is Ibuprofen used for?